RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	static	application	security	testing	(SAST) assesses	both	the	source	code	and	components	of	an	application.
 It	is done	as	a	“white-box”	test,	and	those	running	the	tests	have	full	access to	the	actual	source	code	and	configuration	documentation	of	the application.
 Also,	tests	are	done	against	an	offline	system.

-### Question # 10 - Which	of	the	following	types	of	threats	is	focused	on	compromising	theclient	rather	than	the	server	or	application	itself?
+### [important] Question # 10 - Which	of	the	following	types	of	threats	is	focused	on	compromising	the client	rather	than	the	server	or	application	itself?
 A.	Cross-site	scripting
 B.	Insecure	direct	object	references
 C.	Injection
 D.	Cross-site	request	forgery
 Answer: A.

-Cross-site	scripting	(XSS)	is	an	attack	where	a	malicious	actor	is able	to	send	untrusted	data	to	a	user’s	browser	without	it	going through	any	validation	or	sanitization	processes,	or	perhaps	the	code	is not	properly	escaped	from	processing	by	the	browser.
-The	code	is	then executed	on	the	user’s	browser	with	their	own	access	and	permissions, thus	allowing	an	attacker	to	redirect	the	user’s	web	traffic,	steal	data from	their	session,	or	potentially	access	information	on	the	user’s	own computer	that	their	browser	has	the	ability	to	access.
+[important] **Cross-site	scripting	(XSS)	is	an	attack	where	a	malicious	actor	is able	to	send	untrusted	data	to	a	user’s	browser	without	it	going through	any	validation	or	sanitization	processes,	or	perhaps	the	code	is not	properly	escaped	from	processing	by	the	browser.
+The	code	is	then executed	on	the	user’s	browser	with	their	own	access	and	permissions, thus	allowing	an	attacker	to	redirect	the	user’s	web	traffic,	steal	data from	their	session,	or	potentially	access	information	on	the	user’s	own computer	that	their	browser	has	the	ability	to	access**.

 B	is	incorrect	because	insecure	direct	object	references	occur	when	a developer	has	in	their	code	a	reference	to	something	on	the	application side,	such	as	a	database	key,	the	directory	structure	of	the	application, configuration	information	about	the	hosting	system,	or	any	other information	that	pertains	to	the	workings	of	the	application	that	should not	be	exposed	to	users	or	the	network.